NCAR/DART/models/wrf/tutorial/README.md

 single file.

-If you wanted to generate your own observation sequence files from PREPBUFR for an experiment with WRFDART, you should follow the guidance on the [prepbufr](../../../observations/obs_converters/NCEP/prep_bufr/prep_bufr.html) page to build the bufr conversion programs, get observation files for
+If you wanted to generate your own observation sequence files from PREPBUFR for an experiment with WRF/DART, you should follow the guidance on the [prepbufr](../../../observations/obs_converters/NCEP/prep_bufr/prep_bufr.html) page to build the bufr conversion programs, get observation files for